What do I Need to Know to Start my own Business?

 Scoped out specialty/industry for (consulting) services

-Are you an expert in an industry and/or what the prospective client is trying to do?
+Are you an expert in an industry, and/or what is the prospective client trying to do?

-To help you estimate your rate, the top-down approach starts with your desired salary to set your rate; the bottom-up approach starts with your total expenses, to help you understand what your minimum rate needs to be -- to break even.
+To help you estimate your rate, the top-down approach starts with your desired salary to set your rate; the bottom-up approach starts with your total expenses to help you understand what your minimum rate needs to be -- to break even.

 How much of your time do you expect to be billable?
 50%?